akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge05.md

 ## Success Criteria

-- Demonstrate that requests coming from countries other than your own are blocked.
+- Demonstrate that requests coming from countries other than your own are being blocked.

 ## Learning Resources